tektoncd/dashboard/docs/walkthrough/walkthrough-logs.md

 The `ClusterFlow` above takes all logs from pods that have the `app.kubernetes.io/managed-by: tekton-pipelines` label (those are the pods baking `TaskRun`s) and dispatches them to the `ClusterOutput` created in the previous step.

-Running the `PipelineRun` below should produce logs and you should see corresponding objects being added in `minio` as logs get collected and stored by the logs pipeline.
+Running the `PipelineRun` below produces logs and you will see corresponding objects being added in `minio` as logs are collected and stored by the logs pipeline.

 ```bash
 kubectl -n tekton-pipelines create -f - <<EOF